Juniper Green: Culture and attractions

-Publications
+Media

-In addition to city-wide media, the village is covered C&B News – originally Currie & Balerno News.
-This volunteer-led “local community news magazine” (available in print and as a downloadable PDF) cover Juniper Green as well as neighbouring Balerno, Currie, Baberton Mains and Colinton.
+C&B News – originally Currie & Balerno News – is a monthly volunteer-run “local community news magazine” (available in print and as a downloadable PDF) covering Juniper Green and neighbouring Currie, Balerno, Baberton Mains and Colinton.
 Originally launched in February 1976, and published 10 times a year, the magazine features local news and articles, contributions from local political representatives, and updates on local planning issues—all voluntarily submitted by local residents.
-The magazine published its 500th issue in October 2024.
+The magazine published its 500th issue in October 2024and celebrated its 50th anniversary in February 2026.

-A bespoke edition of the “lifestyle and community magazine” Konect is delivered to households in Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Ratho.
+A bespoke edition of the “lifestyle and community magazine” Konect is delivered to households in Juniper Green as well as neighbouring Balerno, Currie, Baberton Mains and Ratho.

 Transport

 The A70 runs through the area and Juniper Green is served by the 44, 45 and 44N bus routes, which are operated by Lothian Buses.
 It also has access to Livingston through Blue Bus service 24 funded by West Lothian Council.
 The 33 bus service is also available via a connecting footpath to Baberton Mains.